What is the SRT protocol? Everything you need to know in 2026

 The SRT protocol is an open source streaming protocol that enables high-quality, low-latency video streaming, even over unstable networks.

-Why use the SRT protocol for live events in 2025?
+Why use the SRT protocol for live streaming in 2026?

 Because it offers smoother, more secure and more reliable delivery than older protocols such as RTMP, while automatically adapting to network conditions.